Terra854/pine64-ubuntu-gui/README.md

 # pine64-ubuntu-gui
-Script to install a gui on Ubuntu in Pine A64
+This script will expand the rootfs partition to fill up the SD card and install a gui on Ubuntu in Pine A64

 To run this script, type: